-Dr. Ruth Short, Coordinator

-For information, call (540) 568-2938
+Dr. Gay Ivey, Coordinator For information, call (540) 568-3698

-The Master of Education degree with a concentration in reading education is designed for persons preparing to fill one of two roles in school settings:
+The Master of Education degree with a concentration in reading education is designed for persons who currently have a license to teach and are preparing to fill one of two roles in school settings:

-- reading specialist who works with teachers in a school to teach reading and who will collaborate with a wide array of school personnel (e.g., teachers, principals, specialists) and parents; develops reading curricula, implements reading curricula, and administers reading assessments; and conducts in-service training; and - classroom teacher who seeks to improve his or her knowledge and teaching of reading.
+- Classroom teacher who seeks to improve his or her knowledge and teaching of literacy.
+This program meets course work requirements for the preparation of reading specialists and reading teachers established by the Virginia Department of Education and the International Reading Association standards for the classroom teacher. - Reading specialist who works with teachers in a school to teach reading and who will collaborate with a wide array of school personnel (e.g., teachers, principals, specialist) and parents; develops reading curricula, implements reading curricula, and administers reading assessments; and conducts in-service training.
+Those seeking the reading specialist strand will satisfy the requirements for the preparation of reading specialists established by the International Reading Association.